nduc03/backup-script/readme.md

-Backup this useful script that automate my work
+Backup these useful scripts that automate my work